 15. Take shorter showers

-Have a quick shower instead of baths.
+Have a quick shower instead of a bath.
 For more savings, have a navy shower.
 I.e. Turn on the water to get wet then turn it off.
 Soap up, then rinse off.

 Internet & Television

 16. Cut the cord on your cable tv

-You can have significant savings and live cheaply by not having a TV plan and instead using Netflix ($9), Hulu ($6), or other online streaming services.
-Philo (at $20/mo) is the one of the cheapest live TV streaming services.
-You can get a free trial here.
+You can have significant savings and live cheaply by not having a TV plan and instead using Netflix, Hulu, or other online streaming services.
+Philo (at $25/mo.) is one of the cheapest live TV streaming services.
+You can get a free trial of Philo here.

 17. Get a cheaper package